1peng2333/alphafold3_colabfold_unofficial/docs/installation.md

 1. Install NVIDIA drivers for an A100.
 1. Obtain genetic databases.
 1. Obtain model parameters.
-1. Build the AlphaFold 3 Docker container or Singularity image.
+1. Build the AlphaFold 3 Docker container.
+1. Start and Connect Google Colab to your local container.

 ## Provisioning a Machine